gizmo4487/O-Bot/README.md

 This is used to convert the raw PCM audio into a WAV file for uploading.

+Additionally, a file named "ready.wav" containing 100 ms of silence should be placed in the O-Bot root directory.
+This is used by ``o!listen`` to get O-Bot out of a perpetual speaking state.

 ## A word about audio files
 O's voice lines are **not** included in this repository.
 They can be found in your (hopefully legal) copy of Puyo Puyo Tetris.
 By default, O-Bot looks for audio files numbered in hexadecimal from "00000000.wav" to "00000028.wav" in each voice folder.
 These folders should be "[O-Bot]/o_sound", "[O-Bot]/o_sound/alt", "[O-Bot]/o_sound/j", and "[O-Bot]/o_sound/j_alt".